 Upon re-watching Fury vs. Wilder III numerous times, ‘The Bronze Bomber’ should capitalize on his outstanding performance by facing Ruiz immediately.

 In this day and age, waiting around for a fight to happen is never a good thing.
-Just ask Manny Pacquiao, Tyson Fury, and Teofimo Lopez – to name but three.
+Wilder already proved he can be out for eighteen months and still perform.

-Not to say that Wilder may lose to any of that crop of foes mentioned, but instead striking while the iron is hot seems to be the order of the day.
+Not to say that Wilder may be at total capacity.
+But instead, striking while the iron is hot seems to be the order of the day.

-When boxing fans enjoy great fights week in week out with unifications aplenty, Wilder and Ruiz should sign on the dotted line for a great top division battle in the first quarter of 2022.
+When boxing fans enjoy great fights week in and week out with unifications aplenty, Wilder and Ruiz should sign on the dotted line for a great top division battle in the final quarter of 2022.

-Fury is due to fight before then, with Joshua and Oleksandr Usyk scheduled for their rematch in the summer.
-That leaves a nice window around March for either Wilder or Ruiz to put their names in the hat for a world title shot by the end of next year.
+Fury is out of action, with Joshua and Oleksandr Usyk scheduled for their rematch in the summer.
+That leaves a nice window around the holiday period for either Wilder or Ruiz to put their names in the hat for a world title shot by next year.

 It all depends on how Wilder feels about the situation.
 However, the ‘Alabama Slammer’ and ‘The Destroyer’ are aware of Haymon’s blueprint.

-Both have mentioned each other over the past few weeks alone.
+Both have mentioned each other in the past.
 And once the wheels are entirely in motion, fans will be able to look forward to one of the heavyweight events of the year – outside of the championship picture.